The Amish & Photography: Is it ever OK?

 Photos of Amish businesses, farms, homes, buggies, etc.

 Most Amish have little problem with photos taken of their land, dwellings, businesses, carriages, and so on.
 Amish typically feature images of their businesses, products or farms and homes in advertisements for their products.
 Calendars produced by Amish businesses, popular among Amish themselves, often feature such images as well.
-At Amish America, we stick to shots of farm scenes, buggies, photos taken from a distance or ones that do not directly show the individual’s face.
+Many media publications stick to shots of farm scenes, buggies, photos taken from a distance or ones that do not directly show the individual’s face.

 Changing attitudes to photography?